 Why Am I Fasting Before a Blood Test?

-How Long to Fast Before a Blood Test
+How Long Should I Fast Before a Blood Test?

-How long should you fast before a blood test?
-That varies based on the type of test.
-Your doctor will let you know how many hours to fast before a blood test; typically, 8-12 hours.
-Fasting blood tests are generally scheduled early in the morning, which means that much of your caloric restriction occurs while you’re sleeping.
-In most cases, you can eat as soon as the testing is over.
-Consequently, you may want to bring food with you to your appointment if you anticipate being extremely hungry following the test.
+How long to fast before blood work varies based on the type of test.
+Your doctor will let you know how many hours to fast before a blood test.
+Typically, you fast between 8-12 hours.
+Fasting blood tests are generally scheduled early in the morning because much of your caloric restriction occurs while you’re sleeping.

 What Can I Eat & Drink While Fasting Before a Blood Test?